reactjs/react.dev/content/blog/2017-11-28-fragments-in-react-v16.2.md

 npm update typescript # for npm users
 ```

 Also, editors may complain about errors in `.tsx` and `.js/.jsx` files using the new syntax.
-These errors can be safely ignored, or configured for [VS Code](https://code.visualstudio.com/Docs/languages/typescript#_using-newer-typescript-versions) and [Sublime Text](https://github.com/Microsoft/TypeScript-Sublime-Plugin/#note-using-different-versions-of-typescript).
+These errors can be safely ignored, but editor support for JSX fragments are already available with updates for [Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48593), [Visual Studio 2017](https://www.microsoft.com/en-us/download/details.aspx?id=55258), and [Sublime Text via Package Control](https://packagecontrol.io/packages/TypeScript).
+Visual Studio Code will be updated soon, but [can be configured to use TypeScript 2.6.2 and later](https://code.visualstudio.com/Docs/languages/typescript#_using-newer-typescript-versions).

 #### Flow